 The complete WALLIX PAM solution helps organizations maintain complete control over their most critical assets.

 New uses of the cloud, such as the IoT hub on Microsoft Azure, present complex security challenges.
-With the right tooling, however, it is possible to monitor security on Azure while defining and enforcing privileged access policy.
-With an agentless architecture and an Azure-native application, the WALLIX Bastion PAM solution enables security managers to establish strong controls over privileged account access for cloud-based applications.
+With the right tooling, however, it is possible to monitor security on Azure while defining and enforcing a privileged access policy.
+With an agentless architecture and an Azure-native application, the WALLIX Bastion PAM solution enables security managers to establish strong controls over-privileged account access for cloud-based applications.
 WALLIX also provides PAM for devices like IoT sensors deployed through the Azure cloud.

-Want to learn more about the how the WALLIX PAM solution helps provide additional security for IoT devices deployed through the Azure cloud?
+Want to learn more about how the WALLIX PAM solution helps provide additional security for IoT devices deployed through the Azure cloud?
 Contact us.